srele96/sk-experiments/javascript/experiments/more-fractals/README.md

 Have more fun playing with fractals and designing functions using JavaScript.

+## Motivation

+I was going through pictures of when I started doing fractals because I wanted to learn recursion.
+In addition, I had some nostalgia and wanted more of what I'd done.
+So I decided to make more implementations of fractals using recursion because fractals are recursive structures.
+So over the last few days, I've created three implementations of fractals.

+First was a fractal tree, after which I was motivated to draw Sierpinski Gasket using a fractal tree.
+After drawing Sierpinski Gasket on canvas, I realized I could make User Interface play with values.
+Then, I took screenshots of fractals using different values to generate the different shapes.
+After taking screenshots, I started making User Interface to modify the shape easily.
+After making the User Interface, I was interested in selecting which branch of the Sierpinski Gasket to draw.
+That took a little effort because I designed the code nicely, and the modification felt effortless.
+I was interested in drawing four branches because the shape looked cool.
+I ended up taking more screenshots to have some visual reference in the future when I look back at the work that I've done.
+I find graphic work more stimulating and easier to share with friends than beautiful code.

+Code is beautiful only if you understand its beauty, and we can appreciate it only when we are at an equal level as someone who created it or above.
+On the other hand, pictures are much easier to relate to and admire.

 ## Gallery

 I was having fun playing around with fractals that I've created.
 I got carried away and here are some fractal canopy that I've generated using different values.